X Close

 Driver diaphragm

 The reverse side of the dome is inside a compression chamber.
 Sound from the front of the diaphragm passes through a plug with slots (phase plug).
 The slots direct sound from the dome diaphragm to the small opening (throat) which couples to the horn.
 The phase plug is very close to the dome.
-The slots in the phase plug are machined so the acoustical path lengths from the whole dome surface, to the throat are identical.
-At high frequencies above 6kHz the wavelengths can be smaller than 50mm / 2in and would easily cancel each other across the surface of the dome.
-A large driver may have a 4in diaphragm and the sound compressed through the phase plug to the 2in throat opening.
+The slots in the phase plug are machined so the acoustical path lengths from the whole dome surface to the throat are identical.
+At high frequencies above 6kHz, the wavelengths can be smaller than 50mm/2in and would easily cancel each other across the surface of the dome.
+A large driver may have a 4in diaphragm with the sound compressed through the phase plug to the 2in throat opening.

 2 way box

-Traditionally, professional sound systems PAs are not designed for fidelity.
-The most common practice with these 2 way systems is to EQ (equalise) boost the hi-frequency energy to the horn with limited success.
+Traditionally, professional sound system PA's are not designed for fidelity.
+The most common practice with these 2-way systems is to EQ (equalise) boost the hi-frequency energy to the horn, with limited success.
 The extreme of this practice is with constant directivity horns.

 Bullet tweeters

-Compression tweeters are approx 106 - 110dB/m/W efficient.
-50 - 100 Watt Compression tweeters have always been available but have not been commonly used because of cost.
+Compression tweeters are approx 106 - 110dB/m/W efficient at 50 - 100 watt.
+Compression tweeters have always been available but have not been commonly used because of cost.
 These tweeters are of excellent quality and superior in performance to the majority of domestic audiophile tweeters.

-However the greatest changes have been due to shift of manufacturing to Asian countries.
-Most speaker, compression drivers and compression tweeters are now available at low cost in comparison to earlier times.
+However, the greatest changes have been due to shift of manufacturing to Asian countries.
+Most speaker, compression driver and compression tweeters are now available at low cost in comparison to earlier times.
 Build quality can be excellent, but completely disconnected from performance.
-Modern marketing trends to is to provide the greatest variation.
-Therefore, auditing of performance can be non-existent, resulting in many driver components bearing no relationship between their marketed performance (better or worse) than what they actually do.
+The modern marketing trend is to provide the greatest variation.
+Therefore, auditing of performance can be non-existent, resulting in many driver components bearing no relationship between their marketed performance (better or worse) and what they actually do.

-For active systems, Compression drivers and compression tweeters must not be connected directly to the amplifier.
-Protection capacitors must be placed in series between the amplifier and compression driver and compression tweeter.
+For active systems, compression drivers and compression tweeters must not be connected directly to the amplifier.
+Protection capacitors must be placed in series between the amplifier and compression driver or compression tweeter.
 The turn on-off pulses and DC offset from the amplifier can easily destroy the diaphragms.
 The capacitors will also add an extra 6dB of roll-off to the crossover filter slope.

 Active crossover